Soumya-8/rbi-credit-gap-dashboard/README.md

 The bundled datasets are deterministic, representative RBI-style sample files so the project runs immediately.
 The data pipeline is modular, so public RBI CSV/XLSX extracts can replace the sample files under `data/raw/` with the same schema.

+**Note on data:** All figures in this dashboard are synthetically generated for demonstration purposes and do not represent actual RBI, state, or bank-level data.
+The generation logic follows realistic ranges and relationships (state population, deposit-credit ratios, sector allocation) so the analytics and visualizations behave as they would on real data.
+To use real figures, replace the CSV files in `data/raw/` with actual RBI extracts using the same column schema.

 ## Features

 - Multipage Streamlit dashboard with overview, sector analysis, state analysis, credit gap analysis, forecasting, and executive insights.